Tuinslak/GFW-URL-checker/README.md

 I'm looking for additional Unix/Linux shells all around the world (but preferably countries that apply censorship).
 All I need is wget, git and cron installed, 10ish mb quota, and a bit of your CPU time and networking.
 Contact me on the e-mail above.
 These can be ARM shells (such as Guruplug/Sheevaplug).

-# Todo

-Only checks HTTP.
-HTTPS might be useful.

 # Why ?

 I got annoyed not being able to share certain sites with people residing in China.